Algomorph/AMBR/README.md

    }
 ]
 ```
-Each entry within the array represents a sequence, the [start, end] bounds are just 0-based idexes (bounds are both inclusive!).
+Each entry within the array represents a sequence, the [start, end] bounds are just 0-based indexes (bounds are both inclusive!).
 These point to the rows in the feature matrix that should be provided in the numpy archive.

 To ease manual annotation, the label_converter.py script is also provided, which can convert labels from a manual text-entry format to the above JSON format.
 Here is an example of a manual text-entry label file:
 ```